Category: News

 Conspiracy, lies, treachery, diversion, ungratefulness, and blame games are the common features of Nobel laureate and former Grameen Bank managing director Prof Muhammad Yunus.
 He would take credit for positive elements and never admit his faults or crimes—be it a tax evasion case or benefits from a friend or well-wisher.
 He has no shame.
 The…

-• Yunus’ personal gains using the Chief Adviser’s position
+• Yunus’ personal gains using the Chief Adviser position

-Yunus’ personal gains using the Chief Adviser’s position
+Yunus’ personal gains using the Chief Adviser position

-Nobel laureate and former Grameen Bank Managing Director Muhammad Yunus boosted his career and businesses and received local and international awards during different government tenures since 1976.
+Bangladesh’s chief adviser Muhammad Yunus boosted his career and businesses and received local and international awards during different government tenures since 1976.
 He took the help of Abul Maal Abdul Muhith to turn his Grameen Bank Project into a government-owned bank in 1983.
-In 1990, he revised the Bank’s law…
+In 1990, he revised the Bank’s law using his influence.
+In 1996,…

 • Rape, mob violence: 210 eminent citizens surprised, aggrieved at Yunus government’s inaction